 - Providing network electrical data used as a basis for the pricing model. - Providing historical constraint data to benchmark the network incentive scheme. - Two example calculations of the transitional allocation logic. - A high-level estimate of the access settlement implementation cost.
-This is reported in Appendix A.
+This is also reported in Appendix A.

-AEMO also participated in many of the AEMO's development discussions and their Industry Working Group.
-Staff from AEMO's OFA team routinely participate in discussions and provide advice regarding the practicality of many aspects of the broader OFA.
-These include the Firm Access Planning Standard (FAPS), the network incentive scheme, and auction design.
+AEMO also participated in many of the AEMC's development discussions and their Industry Working Group.
+Staff from AEMO's OFA team routinely participated in discussions and provide advice regarding the practicality of many aspects of the broader OFA.
+These include the firm access planning standard (FAPS), the network incentive scheme, and auction design.